Understanding Buccal and Buckle: Key Terminology Explained

 Where Is the Buccal Surface Located?

-The buccal surface is simply the outer surface of your teeth that faces your cheeks.
-All of the teeth in both your upper and lower jaws have this cheek-facing side.
-When dental professionals at Diamond Dental Studio examine your teeth, you'll often hear them refer to the buccal surface during routine checkups, especially when checking for areas that may need cleaning, filling, or close monitoring.
+The buccal surface is the outer side of your teeth that faces your cheeks.
+Every tooth in both the upper and lower arches has this cheek-facing surface.
+During exams at Diamond Dental Studio, you may hear your dentist or hygienist refer to the buccal surface when checking for areas that need cleaning, monitoring, or restoration.

-- This surface is present on all teeth, but most easily seen on the back teeth like molars and premolars.
+- It is present on all teeth but is most obvious on the premolars and molars.

-- The buccal area is different from the lingual (tongue side) and occlusal (top biting surface).
+- It differs from the lingual surface (tongue side) and the occlusal surface (biting top).

 Why the Buccal Surface Matters for Hygiene